 To search for specific tickets on the Console (all three consoles), you can select multiple filters and click Apply.
 The system displays the result according to the filters that you specified.
 When selecting filters if you select Cancel, the system cancels your selection and displays the result according to the filters that were previously applied.
 Note that you must select minimum two filters for the system to display the result.
 If you have set preset, and additionally specified filters, the system displays the result as per the preset and filters.
 To clear all the filters, click the Clear Filters option.
 The system now displays the result according to the default preset.
 The Apply button will remain disabled if you clear the filters and again select the same filters.

-To change and order columns in Universal Client (UC)
+To work with columns in Universal Client (UC)

 In the universal client, you can choose columns to show in a console, such as the Assignee or Status columns.
 Click the menu that appears below the ticket or article counts to display the Change and Order Columns panel.